darfink/radix-tree-map-lua/README.md

 ## Remarks

 The keys are stored in lexicographic order.
 To mirror the behavior with tables, `nil` values are not allowed.
-To save memory, edges are not represented in the tree, instead intermediate nodes are used (if they lack a `value` field they are only auxiliary).
+To save memory edges are not represented in the tree, instead intermediate nodes are used (if they lack a `value` field they are only auxiliary).

 ## Sources